arangodb/docs/3.8/graphs-custom-pregel.md

 ### Vertex Accumulators

-Vertex Accumulators are following the general definition of an Accumulator.
-There is only one exception: A vertex is able to modify their own local accumulator directly during the computational phase, **but only their own**.
+Vertex Accumulators are following the general definition of an Accumulator, with the following exception: A vertex is able to modify their own local accumulator directly during the computational phase, **but only their own**.

 In short: Modifications which will be done via messages, will be visible in